Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

-Inequality \eqref{4} is not able to yield a bound of better order than $O(n^{-1/2})$, since the right-hand side of \eqref{4} is at least $n^{-1/2}$.
+Inequality \eqref{4} can not yield bound of better order than $O(n^{-1/2})$, since the right-hand side of \eqref{4} is at least $n^{-1/2}$.
 The results stated above are more interesting if $D$ is essentially larger than ~$1/2\,\|a\|_{\infty}$.
-In this case one can expect the estimates of better order than $O(n^{-1/2})$.
-Just such estimates of $Q(F_a,\lambda)$ are required to study the distributions of eigenvalues of random matrices.
+In this case one can expect the estimates of much smaller order than $O(n^{-1/2})$.
+Such estimates of $Q(F_a,\lambda)$ are required to study the distributions of eigenvalues of random matrices.

 For $0<D<1/2\,\|a\|_{\infty}$, the inequality